kaplanski/pkgmgr/README.md

 - no dependecy checks

 *Planned:*
-- .deb support
 - [DONE] a lite version (dev-options and make removed, usable without root access)
+  - support for main version (pkgmgr.sh) is dropped
+    it is present in the i386 and amd64 repo
-- usage of 'DBISshit!' for repo index files
+- [DONE] usage of 'DBISshit!' for repo index files

 *Package structure for testbinary_v0.1.tgz:*
 - testbinary.bin (binary or script with no ending or .bin, .sh or .py)